-In the Westlake area near MacArthur Park, 343 pedestrians were killed during the same period.
-Three died in an area of less than a mile.
+In the Westlake area near MacArthur Park, 343 pedestrians were killed during the same period, and three died in an area of less than a mile.
 In Koreatown, near the subway lines, more than 400 walkers were involved in accidents and 11 died.

-Also, some of Hollywood’s famous roads, such as Sunset Boulevards, Santa Monica and Hollywood, are dangerous for pedestrians.
-At least 369 people were hit in 23 intersections and 8 people died because of this.
+Also, some of Hollywood’s famous roads, such as Sunset, Santa Monica and Hollywood Boulevards, are dangerous for pedestrians.
+At least 369 people were hit in 23 intersections and eight people died because of this.

 Safety Tips When Crossing Intersections

-Take steps to be safe when walking, cycling or driving in public ways with high traffic, such as being careful at intersections and crossings, and making yourself more visible at night by wearing retro-reflective clothing and carrying flashlights if you’re a pedestrian, or having functional front lights on your bicycle, or headlamps if you’re driving an automobile.
+Take steps to be safe when walking, cycling or driving in public ways with high traffic, such as being careful at intersections and crossings.
+Make yourself more visible at night by wearing retro-reflective clothing and carrying flashlights if you’re a pedestrian, or having functional front lights on your bicycle, or headlamps if you’re driving an automobile.

 We must not forget that much of the abuse in the city occurs at pedestrian crossings and unmarked places.
 Often, most adults know the rules for crossing the roadway, and even so accidents occur.
 We have to realize that crossing a road is not an easy task, we have to process a lot of information in a very short time and almost unconsciously.

 And during all the time we are processing the situation, the vehicle is still moving, traveling meters of road and reducing the space between the car and the pedestrian or cyclist.